 Dar es Salaam.
-Tanzania has introduced a digital service tax on non-resident service providers that operate in Tanzania.
+Tanzania has introduced a digital service tax for non-resident service providers that operate in Tanzania.
 The new tax proposals were tabled today, June 14, 2022, by Minister of Finance and Planning Dr Mwigulu Nchemba in the readout of the national budget for the financial year 2022/2023.

 “The ministry proposes a two percent tax rate of the transactions volume made to non resident digital service providers,” Mr Mwigulu told lawmakers in the capital Dodoma.
 “This is to expand the tax base in the principle of fairness and equity of the tax system.”